paigematheson14/MARCH_refgenome_blowflies/README.md

 We want to identify repeat regions in our genomes eg TEs, simple microsatellite repeats, low complexity regions, duplications) so that we can mask them in our downstream gene prediction/annotation analyses.

-with anno --1, we are soft masking, so changing repeat regions to lowercase letters eg ATTAGTGAgtgaatct (i know thats not a true repeat but you get the idea)
+with anno --1, we are soft masking, so changing repeat regions to lowercase letters.

-its like telling downstream annotation tools "Hey — don’t trust this part.
-It’s repetitive and not meaningful for gene prediction, alignments, etc."

-Basically it improves accuracy of gene annotation, alignments, and evolutionary analysis.

 ```
   GNU nano 5.6.1                                                                        repeat_annotation.sl